-Date (Signed)

-Laura Villa, Program Manager

-The Area Agency Advisory Council on Aging has had the opportunity to review and comment on the Area Plan on Aging.
-Comments are attached.
+(Signed) Laura Villa, Program Manager ouncil on Aging has had the opportunity to review and comment on the nts are attached.
+(Signed) Jaime Aguilar, President SEAGO Advisory Council on Aging ea Agency has reviewed and approved the Area Plan on Aging.
+(Signed) Gerald 'Sam' Lindsey, Chairman of Executive Board

-Date (Signed)

-Jaime Aguilar, President SEAGO Advisory Council on Aging

-The governing body of the Area Agency has reviewed and approved the Area Plan on Aging.

-Date (Signed) Gerald 'Sam' Lindsey, Chairman of Executive Board